SegFaulty/RestInCloud/src/Ric/Client/README.md

 * ric help - show help
 * ric backup - store a a resource (file/dir/dump) in RestInCloud Backup Server
-* ric verify - verify if a resource is valid backuped
+* ric check - check if a resource is valid backuped
 * ric list - all versions of a resource
 * ric restore - restore a backuped resource
 * ric delete - delete a resource